-Individuals who suspect that a minor (under the age of 18) is being harmed or observe a child being harmed should contact law enforcement by dialing 911, in the United States and in British Columbia, or 999 in England.
-The Coordinator should also be informed if related to conduct under the possible jurisdiction of this Policy or the Title IX Sex Discrimination Policy.
-In addition, New Jersey Law requires that any person having reasonable cause to believe that a minor has been subjected to child abuse in the State of New Jersey must immediately make a report to the Division of Youth and Family Services by telephone at (877) NJ ABUSE (877-652-2873).
+Individuals who suspect that a minor (under the age of 19) is being harmed or observe a child being harmed should contact law enforcement by dialing 911.
+The Coordinator should also be informed if related to conduct under the possible jurisdiction of this Policy.